Company Directory - Amazon Web Services

 WebsiteSeattle, United States

 Amazon Web Services (AWS) is a subsidiary of Amazon providing on-demand cloud computing platforms and APIs to individuals, companies, and governments.
-AWS offers a wide range of services, including compute power, storage options, and networking capabilities, enabling businesses to run applications and manage infrastructure on a global scale.
+It offers a wide array of services including computing power, storage options, networking capabilities, and database solutions to help businesses scale and grow.

 CCI Score